collapsed-stacks/startups/questions/3686/what-do-you-do-for-corporate-income-taxes.md

 - posted by: [WeekzGod](https://stackexchange.com/users/3629822/weekzgod) on 2015-03-10
 - score: -1

-<p>Just hire a firm to do it for you.
+Just hire a firm to do it for you.
-I don't know how large your company is but check in with Deloitte, Ernst &amp; Young, PriceWaterhouseCoopers, and KMPG.
-They'll do that stuff.</p>
+I don't know how large your company is but check in with Deloitte, Ernst & Young, PriceWaterhouseCoopers, and KMPG.
+They'll do that stuff.